car251290/Fullstack-soccer/README.md

 In Node.js the new ECMAScript standards can be used without problems, as you don't have to wait for all your users to update their browsers - you are in charge of deciding which ECMAScript version to use by changing the Node.js version, and you can also enable specific experimental features by running Node.js with flags.

+## API reference documentation
+The API reference documentation provides detailed information about a function or object in Node.js.
+This documentation indicates what arguments a method accepts, the return value of that method, and what errors may be related to that method.
+It also indicates which methods are available for different versions of Node.js.

+This documentation describes the built-in modules provided by Node.js.
+It does not document modules provided by the community.

 ## PostMan
 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.